 When I say engaged, I mean capital ‘E’ Engaged.
 TikTok influencers have engagement many multiples higher than on other social media platforms.
 These influencers are showing an engagement rate of 17.96% on TikTok compared to 3.86% on Instagram and 1.63% on YouTube.

+It is critical to know how to use TikTok for business!
 The marketing opportunities for brands targeting this demographic are unrivaled, and the platform shows no signs of slowing down.
 Working with TikTok influencers boasts multiple benefits.